Table of Contents

 The solution lies in early monitoring of your blood sugar levels.

-- Normal blood sugar levels: Normal blood sugar levels are less than 100 mg/dL after not eating (fasting) for at least eight hours.
-And they’re less than 140 mg/dL two hours after eating.
+- Normal blood sugar levels: Normal blood sugar levels are less than 100 mg/dL after fasting (not eating) for at least eight hours.
+And blood sugar level should be less than 140 mg/dL two hours after eating.

 - Abnormal blood sugar levels: Abnormal blood sugar levels, for adults, are more than 130 mg/dL before a meal (fasting) and more than 180 mg/dL two hours after eating.